List Entry Number: 1029353

 Location: DOVECOT, 20 YARDS SOUTH OF TEMPLE COURT, CLANDON PARK, West Clandon, Guildford, Surrey

 A later (Victorian) extension to the office was added because more space was required to store private family and Estate documents.
-Obviously wages for Estate staff are no longer dispensed from this office by the Factor of Temple Court Farm, so the Listed building, part C18 part Victorian, has been in private daily use as a private office and store since the Estate Office was relocated.
+Obviously wages for Estate staff are no longer dispensed from this office by the Factor of Temple Court Farm, so the Listed building, part C18 & part Victorian, has been in private daily use as a private office and store since the Estate Office was relocated.
+The building is maintained by the private owner of Temple Court who has chosen to contribute to the Earl of Onslow's Clandon Park Conservation Management Plan for Temple Court Farm and the other Clandon Park agricultural parkland holdings.